 Apply for a permit to import dead, frozen or pre-cooked Louisiana crayfish

-Complete and submit the Prohibited Invasive Species Permit Application Form.
+Fill out and submit a general permit to import nonliving red swamp crayfish PDF.
 The permit and application are free of charge.
-Submit your completed application to Chelsey Blanke ([email protected]).
+Submit your completed application to [email protected]

 Questions?
 Contact us!